 - Developing user documentation

-So, it’s important to be thinking in terms of “enhancements” vs. “maintenance”.
-As noted above in the SDLC blog, depending on the size and scope of the enhancement effort, some or all of the seven phases of development may occur.
-Likely qualifying activities include planning, requirements gathering, design, and testing activities - These are the core activities to focus on when looking for qualified research expenses.
+It’s important to be thinking in terms of “enhancements” vs. “maintenance.”
+Depending on the size and scope of the enhancement effort, some or all of the SDLC seven phases of development may occur.

 Apply The Four-Part Test